-A: Spencer does not have a policy against accepting uninvited revised proposals.
+A: Yes, Spencer welcomes proposal resubmissions.
 However, many factors go into the final decision on each proposal, including our limited budget.
 Even if you receive feedback on your proposal and are able to address all of the reviewer concerns in the submission, we can offer no guarantees as to the likelihood of funding due to the fact that we currently fund less than 10% of the submissions we receive.
 Please note, resubmissions are considered among all of the other newly submitted proposals and are not given special status or consideration in the review process.